a5221985/seeking_the_truth_site/docs/sri_ram.md

-# Sri Ram and His Beliefs?
+# SRI RAM AND HIS BELIEFS

 ![Bow and Arrows](img/bow_and_arrows.png)